Requirements for the Bachelor of Arts Degree

 All students are expected to make a good faith effort to complete the study abroad requirement.
 Students who cannot complete the study abroad requirement may petition the director of Global Education for an exemption.
 Students who are granted an exemption will be required to substitute a three-credit off-campus internship to satisfy this requirement.
 All transfer students who have studied abroad (for which at least three credits are accepted by Goucher) will have satisfied the study abroad requirement upon enrollment.

 *Effective 10/13/2020 the IDS 305 and IDS 310 courses if taken in the spring 2021 semester will satisfy the GCR Study Abroad requirement.
-This only applies if the courses are taken in the spring 2021 semester.
+This only applies if the courses are taken in the spring and fall 2021 semesters.

 Study-Abroad Policy for International Students